lamole73/poc-spring-webflux/README.md

 In more detail the requests to the slow endpoint are sent in parallel and the responses are returned as soon as the slow endpoint responds.

 One final discovery is that the endpoint `/{id}/clientsync` fails on WebFlux, reason being that we try to use block() on the Mono of the personClient.
-This is not supported so on the server we observe the following exception
+This is not supported so on the server and we observe the following exception
 ```
 2021-05-01 19:32:13.153 ERROR [] 2872 --- [ctor-http-nio-1] a.w.r.e.AbstractErrorWebExceptionHandler : [39e88066-1457]  500 Server Error for HTTP GET "/persons/26/clientsync"